PatrickSVM/Seq2Seq-with-Attention/README.md

 All experiments were run on a single NVIDIA GeForce RTX 3060 Ti.

 The best performing model was trained with a learning rate of 1e-4, batch size 80 and a teacher forcing ratio of 0.5.
 The script to replicate this model can be found [here](train_seq2seq.py).
-The model used to create the result is a similarly good performing one is the result of experiment 4 (in the [report](report/732A81-2023-PRA1-pathi619.pdf), loaded from a save in epoch 7, exactly step 30 according to the 25% epoch evaluation plan.
+The model used to create the result is a similarly good performing one from the result of experiment 4 (in the [report](report/732A81-2023-PRA1-pathi619.pdf), loaded from a save in epoch 7, exactly step 30 according to the 25% epoch evaluation plan.

 The overview over the validation losses can be found [here](https://wandb.ai/patricksvm/Seq2Seq-With-Attention/reports/Val-loss-23-03-18-01-33-16---VmlldzozODE4Njg3?accessToken=i0xw91jzi6pvibp96b65849xqsd09nbwmsl5epwrau89t12bz8w3g1scyvnkcgvz) on WandB together with the [training loss](https://wandb.ai/patricksvm/Seq2Seq-With-Attention/reports/Train-loss-23-03-18-01-34-45---VmlldzozODE4Njky?accessToken=rhtbp5awgobr1lyfv3uh9iid7dqc56tdiktloje9panz9fj2w710dwwbhnkfurjr).